The Unified Patent Court

 What is the Unified Patent Court?

-The Unified Patent Court (UPC) is a shared court that is being created by various European Union countries (refered to herein as UPC countries, of which there will initially be 17) to rule on the infringement and validity of EU Unitary Patents.
-The UPC will have exclusive competence to rule on these aspects of Unitary Patents.
+The Unified Patent Court (UPC) is a shared court that was created by various European Union countries (refered to herein as UPC countries, of which there are currently 18) to rule on the infringement and validity of EU Unitary Patents.
+The UPC has exclusive competence to rule on these aspects of Unitary Patents.

-We describe Unitary patents in more depth here but in brief they are to be a single indivisable patent right covering at least 17 EU countries which can be obtained by completing the existing European patent application procedure and registering a European patent as a Unitary patent within one month of grant.
+We describe Unitary patents in more depth here, but in brief, they are a single indivisible patent right covering at least 18 EU countries, which can be obtained by completing the existing European patent application procedure and registering a European patent as a Unitary patent within one month of grant.

 What does this mean in practice?

-For Unitary Patents, jurisdiction will be clear: the UPC will have sole jurisdiction over Unitary Patents at least for proceedings concerning infringement and revocation.
+For Unitary Patents, jurisdiction will be clear: the UPC has sole jurisdiction over Unitary Patents at least for proceedings concerning infringement and revocation.

 Therefore, any patent proprietor who registers a newly granted European patent as a Unitary patent, who later wishes to enforce their Unitary patent by filing an infringement action, will need to do so with the UPC.
 The national courts of the UPC countries will not have jurisdiction.
 If the UPC rules in their favour they may obtain an injunction, damages or other remedies across all of the UPC countries.
 If they have also validated their European patent in some non-UPC countries - in addition to registering it as a Unitary patent - then if they want to enforce their rights in those countries, they will have to file an action at the relevant national court(s).

-If any third party wants to revoke a Unitary patent on the ground that it is not valid (or to request a 'declaration of non-infringement') they will do so with the Unified Patent Court.
+If any third party wants to revoke a Unitary patent on the ground that it is not valid (or to request a 'declaration of non-infringement') they must do so with the Unified Patent Court.
 Separate revocation actions would be required to challenge the European patent in non-UPC countries where it is in force (if any).
-That being said, the existing European patent opposition procedure, which allows a relatively cost-effective challenge to the validity of a European patent within 9 months of grant, will continue to exist in parallel to UPC revocation actions.
+That being said, the pre-existing European patent opposition procedure, which allows a relatively cost-effective challenge to the validity of a European patent within 9 months of grant, continues to exist in parallel to UPC revocation actions.

 What about existing European patent applications - and other countries?

 The situation is more complicated for existing and new European patents which are validated in the UPC countries (e.g. Germany, France etc.).
-In this case, by default, both the individual national Courts (e.g. the German courts, the French courts) and the UPC will have jurisdiction during a 7 (or 14) year transition period.
-It will be possible for an action to be commenced in either (if there is no other existing action).
+In this case, by default, both the individual national Courts (e.g. the German courts, the French courts) and the UPC have jurisdiction during a 7 (or 14) year transition period.
+In this case it is possible for an action to be commenced in either (if there is no other existing action).
 Patent proprietors may be happy to have two different choices as to where to launch an infringement action but they may also be concerned that third parties may have two different choices as to where to launch revocation actions - and if they are on the losing side of a successful revocation action in the UPC they will lose patent protection at once in all UPC countries.

 However, patent proprietors who have existing or future patents validated in individual UPC countries are provided with an opt out facility.
 If during the 7 (or 14) year transitional period, they file an opt-out with the UPC, then, for all UPC countries, only the individual national Courts will have jurisdiction.
 The UPC will thereafter not have jurisdiction.
 The opt-out can be withdrawn, provided no legal action has been commenced before the UPC, but this procedure can only be carried out once.
 If the opt-out is withdrawn, it will not be possible to opt-out a second time.